sterrado/BBQ-with-django/README.md

 Pip install django, django admin

-Run python django-admin startproject <myprojectname>
+Run python django-admin startproject $myprojectname

-cd into <myprojectname>
+cd into $myprojectname

-run python manage.py startapp <appname> --> Start with 'asado'
+run python manage.py startapp $appname --> Start with 'asado'

 pip install django-rest-framework

-go to <myprojectname>.settings.py , register the app and rest_framework in INSTALLED_APPS.
-Like, append the string 'asado' and 'rest_framework' to that list.
+go to $myprojectname>.settings.py , register the app and rest_framework in INSTALLED_APPS.
+Like, append the string 'asado' and 'rest_framework' to that list

 cd .. to root folder and run <q> pip freeze > requirements.txt</q> --> This is the dependencies list for new devs incoming to the project, they'll just run pip install -r requirements.txt and have everything they need installed.